bonsai-rx/docs/articles/editor.md

 ## Actions and Shortcuts

+> [!TIP]
+> As previously mentioned, right-clicking to bring up the context menu is the most useful action to discover a list of available commands, which will vary depending on the  editor panel you right-click in and the current selection.

 Below is a summary of the most used actions and shortcuts in the workflow editor:

 # [Mouse Controls](#tab/mouse-controls)